Michelle9909/Mock-DLT/README.md

-## Spring Boot Example
+## Mock DLT

-This is a basic example of how to use Kotlin in a Spring Boot application.
-See the [accompanying tutorial](http://kotlinlang.org/docs/tutorials/spring-boot-restful.html) for more information.
+This is a basic example of how a DLT system work, written in Kotlin

-To run:
+To run API:

 ```
 $ ./gradlew bootRun